studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ## Cache Concept

 The Cache concept uses the Cache Service Worker API.
-It lets you add your endpoints (or others) to the cache, and automatically caches media you upload using the Loader concept.
+It lets you add your endpoints (or others) to the cache, and automatically caches media you upload with the Loader concept.

 For activate the cache uncomment the cache initializer in `src > front > js > App.jsx`:
 ```